urda/website/_posts/2010-10-15-add-some-descriptions-to-enumerations.md

   * Get the actual field value
   * Grab our custom attribute "Description"
   * Finally, check to make sure we got a value.
-  * If we didn&#8217;t, just return the string of the enum value
+  * If we didn't, just return the string of the enum value
   * If we did, return the Description attribute.

 All you have to do now is loop through the enum to prove the code: